asm-compendium/asm-compendium.github.io/content/docs/_index.md

         }
 </style>

 To illustrate the behavior of instructions, many side-by-side comparisons of assembly functions are used in this compendium.
 To facilitate reading we will go through some example figures.
-The assembly samples used in this explaination are shown below.
+The assembly samples used in this explanation are shown below.
-These examples perform the same funuction using different instructions.
+These examples perform the same function using different instructions.

 <div class="side-by-side">